Highlights of Cambodia - 8 Days

 Day 4

-Today is a bit of a long travel day to Battambang, so it's a good idea to get stuck into your book or favourite podcasts.
-Along the way, visit Kampong Chhnang and learn about the craft of pottery making at local workshops.
-Then, continue to Cambodia's second-largest city – a riverside town with French elegance, friendly Khmer people and beautifully preserved architecture.
-The afternoon is free for you to explore at your own pace.
-Why not take part in an optional cooking class to learn the secrets of local dishes like amok, Khmer curry and fried spicy chicken.
+Itinerary 2 - Battambang (for departures starting after 30Jun, 2026) Travel by private minibus to Battambang today (approx. 6 hours).
+Break up an otherwise long trip with a visit to the pottery village in Kampong Chhnang and learn about the craft of pottery making at local workshops.
+Then continue to Cambodia's second-largest city – a pretty riverside town with French elegance, friendly Khmer people and beautifully preserved colonial architecture, this is a great place to explore on your own.
+Why not take part in an optional cooking class to learn the secrets of local dishes such as amok, Khmer curry and fried spicy chicken.

 Day 5